rust-lang/async-book/src/08_example/01_running_async_code.md

 This is very similar to the
-[simulation of a slow request](https://doc.rust-lang.org/book/ch20-02-multithreaded.html#simulating-a-slow-request-in-the-current-server-implementation) from the Book, but with one important difference: we're using the non-blocking `async_std::task::sleep` instead of `std::thread::sleep`, which blocks.
+[simulation of a slow request](https://doc.rust-lang.org/book/ch20-02-multithreaded.html#simulating-a-slow-request-in-the-current-server-implementation) from the Book, but with one important difference: we're using the non-blocking function `async_std::task::sleep` instead of the blocking function `std::thread::sleep`.
 It's important to remember that even if a piece of code is run within an `async fn` and `await`ed, it may still block.
 To test whether our server handles connections concurrently, we'll need to ensure that `handle_connection` is non-blocking.